 6. Writing

 In my opinion, this is the most effective way to learn Japanese.
 If you follow this priority, you will automatically learn everything else.
-Is that you?
+And you?
 How do you learn Japanese?
 What is the order and priority of your study method?